Czeladź: Late modern period

+World War II

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
 In September 1939, the German Einsatzgruppe I entered the town and would commit various atrocities against the population.
 Nearly all of Czeladź' Jewish community was murdered during the occupation.
 Jews numbered around 1,000, about 5% of the population, at the beginning of the war.
 The German invasion led to the immediate abuse, robbery, and murder of Jewish residents.
 22 Polish policemen and 15 Polish military officers from Czeladź were murdered by the Russians in the large Katyn massacre in April–May 1940.
 In June 1940, both Poles and Polish Jews were forced to go to the town square where they were beaten and tortured as retaliation for the murder of a German.
 Afterwards, 20 of the Jews were detained and murdered.
 Polish hostages from Czeladź were among 20 Poles massacred by the Germans on July 16, 1940, in Olkusz.
 In 1941, the Germans forced Jews into a ghetto.
 Periodically, some were sent to forced labor camps.
 In May 1942, 200 residents of the ghetto were sent to Auschwitz.
 Most sent to Auschwitz were immediately murdered or died later from starvation, disease, and brutality.
 In May, 1943, the ghetto was "liquidated" with the last Jews sent to Będzin and then on to Auschwitz.
 Only 40 Czeladź Jews are thought to have survived Auschwitz, the labor camps, or by hiding in the area.

-The Germans also established and operated three forced labor subcamps (E580, E587, E754) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+The Germans also established and operated three forced labor subcamps (E580, E587, E754) of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs in the town.
 In 1944, the Germans sent kidnapped Polish children from Czeladź to the Potulice concentration camp.

+Recent history

+In the Polish People's Republic, Czeladź kept its industrial position.
+Coal resources, however, became depleted and mines, starting in the 1960s, would make their workers redundant.
+Since the notion of unemployment did not officially exist in a Communist country, new companies were opened for the dismissed miners – Transport Company Transbud (1969), Energy Company Energopol (1970), and Window Manufacturer Erg (1971).

 In the mid-1970s, a number of blocks of flats was built in Czeladź, to accommodate an influx of workers employed at the construction of Katowice Steelworks.
+From 1975 to 1998, it was administratively located in the Katowice Voivodeship.